 If you submitted a claim for tax credits during the last tax year (between 6th April, 2015 and 5th April, 2016) you will need to renew, or review your tax credit entitlement.

 This applies irrespective of whether you received tax credits for the whole year, for part of the year, or if you had your claim for tax credits refused.

-If you made a claim for tax credits last tax year then you will be sent a tax credit renewal pack; if you made multiple claims you'll be sent one tax credit renewal pack for each.
+If you made a claim for tax credits last tax year then you will be sent a tax credit renewal pack; if you made multiple claims you will be sent one tax credit renewal pack for each.